metinntrn/data-science/data_cleaning/project_1/readme.md

 📂 File Structure

-    data_cleaningg.ipynb: The process of transforming the raw dataset into a cleaned version.
+    main.ipynb: The process of transforming the raw dataset into a cleaned version.

     data_visualation.ipynb: Interactive analyses performed using the cleaned data.